 National Junior Honor Society

-The National Honor Society (NHS) and National Junior Honor Society (NJHS) are the nation's premier organizations established to recognize outstanding high school and middle level students.
-More than just an honor roll, NHS and NJHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character (and Citizenship for NJHS).
+National Junior Honor Society (NJHS) is the nation's premier organization recognizing outstanding middle school students.
+More than just an honor roll, NJHS honors those students who excel in the areas of Scholarship, Leadership, Service, Character and Citizenship for NJHS.
 These characteristics have been associated with membership in the organization since their beginnings in 1921 and 1929.

-When considering candidates, character is looked at in terms of integrity, behavior, ethics, and cooperation with peers and faculty members.
-Any student who has had an in or out-of-school suspension, served Time Out, or been assigned multiple detentions will be ineligible for membership.
-Once selected for membership, members have the responsibility to continue to demonstrate these qualities.
-Members will also be required to attend one meeting a month during the school year while attending Springer Middle School, as well as to satisfy service hours specifically related to the NJHS.
+Once selected for membership, members must continue to demonstrate these qualities.
+Members are also required to attend one meeting a month during the school year and satisfy service hours specifically related to the NJHS.